rust-lang/rfcs/text/0000-explicit-tail-calls.md

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC? -->

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?
-    - The main uncertainties are regarding the exact restrictions on when backends can offer TCE, this RFC is intentionally strict to try and require as little as possible from the backends.
     - One point that needs to be decided is if TCE should be a feature that needs to be required from all backends or if it can be optional.
 Currently the RFC specifies that a ICE should be issued if a backend cannot guarantee that TCE will be performed.
     - Another point that needs to be decided is if TCE is supported by a backend what exactly should be guaranteed?
 While the guarantee that there is no stack growth should be necessary, should performance (as in transforming `call` instructions into `jmp`) also be guaranteed?
 Note that a backend that guarantees performance should do so **always** otherwise the main intent of this RFC seems to be lost.
     - Migration guidance, it might be interesting to provide a lint that indicates that a trivial transformation from `return` to `become` can be done for function calls where all requisites are already fulfilled.
 However, this lint might be confusing and noisy.
 Decide on if this lint or others should be added.